-Provided for you on the next few pages are some examples and templates for your annual programplanning calendar.
+Provided for you on the next few pages are steps to help you build your annual program-planning calendar.
 As you begin to set dates for your troop's campouts and activities, consider including some council-led weekends and events as well!

-To make a reservation for your Troop, visit http://camp.northernstarbsa.org/
+To make a reservation for your troop, visit camp.northernstar.org